 Neurological issues can have serious and even debilitating effects on the victim.
-There are wide range of such issues that can arise from a car accident.
-In this post, St. Louis auto accident attorney will discuss the various ways in which car accidents can cause neurological damage and what victims can do about it.
+There is a wide range of such issues that can arise from a car accident.
+Our St. Louis auto accident attorney will discuss the various ways in which car accidents can cause neurological damage and what victims can do about it.

 How does neurological damage occur?

 There are three main ways in which nerves can get seriously damaged.
 These include pressure stretching or even severing of the nerve.
 Various ways in which a car accident can cause neurological damage are:

 - Lacerations: a laceration or a deep cut anywhere in the body can cause nerve damage in the area

 - Whiplash: Severe jerking motion of the head in case of a rear-end crash can cause the nerves in the area to stretch or get pinched